Skip to content

 Association analysis

-Whereas most Luna commands operate on EDFs in a serial manner, this command instead operates at the sample level, not based on the original EDF/annotations but rather on derived metrics (i.e. the output of prior Luna commands).
-As such, association analyses in Luna do not require a sample-list as input.
+Whereas most Luna commands operate on EDFs in a serial manner, these commands operate at the sample level, on derived metrics (e.g. the output of prior Luna commands, as well as any previously generated arbitrary datasets) and other clinical and demographic covariates.
+As such, association analyses do not require a sample-list as input and are run via special command-line options.

 Command Description